ipfs/specs/http-gateways/SUBDOMAIN_GATEWAY.md

 ### `Location` (response header)

-Returned (with HTTP Status Code 301) when `Host` header does not follow the subdomain naming convention, but the requested URL path happens to be a valid `/ipfs/{cid}` or `/ipfs/{name}` content path.
+Returned with HTTP Status Code 301 (Moved Permanently) when `Host` header does not follow the subdomain naming convention, but the requested URL path happens to be a valid `/ipfs/{cid}` or `/ipfs/{name}` content path.

-This additional normalization allows subdomain gateway to be used as a drop-in replacement compatible with regular path gateways.
+This redirect allows subdomain gateway to be used as a drop-in replacement compatible with regular path gateways.

 NOTE: the content root identifier must be converted to case-insensitive/inlined